1.6 Percent As A Decimal

 Understanding the Logic Behind the Conversion

 The process of converting a percentage to a decimal is essentially simplifying a fraction.
 When we express a percentage as a fraction with a denominator of 100, we are setting up the division that will give us the decimal equivalent.
-Dividing by 100 is equivalent to moving the decimal point two places to the left.
+Because of that, dividing by 100 is equivalent to moving the decimal point two places to the left.
 This is a handy shortcut to remember.

 Let's illustrate this with a few more examples: